schauhan/miniature-memory/content/posts/a-product-manager-is-not-the-ceo-of-the-product.md

 Two comments on this definition:

-- The first bit (_finding the problem_) is important, and is the stuff that comes before {_insert agile buzzwords}._
+* The first bit (_finding the problem_) is important, and is the stuff that comes before planning, building roadmaps, prioritizing, basically every agile term and artifact we have_._

+  A sub-rant here:

+  **Agile ≠ Product Management**

+  Agile is concerned with software/product development, just a subset of product management.
-- Customers and users might sometimes be different.
+* Customers and users might sometimes be different.
 Customer is someone who pays, while user is, well, who uses the product.
 Whose problems are you solving? the users’ or the customers’?

 Besides, here are some other roles you’ll fill as a product manager.
 I’ve divided them by areas:

-- **Communication**: language translator, asker of questions (from business, tech, sales, and others), opinion former
+* **Communication**: language translator, asker of questions (from business, tech, sales, and others), opinion former
-- **Data**: researcher (before building), data analyzer (after building)
+* **Data**: researcher (before building), data analyzer (after building)
-- **Planning, Project Management**: add all the buzzwords you heard that recruiter read from his script: roadmap, prioritization, agile, user story mapping.. you get the idea
+* **Planning, Project Management**: Remember that last recruiter who called offering you a contract role?
+Add all the agile buzzwords you heard them reading from their script: roadmap, prioritization, agile, user story mapping.. you get the idea.

 ## A CEO’s Role